Canadian History in 10 NFB Films

 Let’s start off at the very beginning (unfortunately not an NFB original).

 This iconic Heritage Moment, while a little silly, actually summarizes historical events quite aptly.
-In 1534, Jacques Cartier erroneously sailed into the St. Lawrence River (believing it was a route to Asia) and unwittingly became the first European to set foot on Canadian soil.
+In 1534, Jacques Cartier erroneously sailed into the St. Lawrence River (believing it was a route to Asia) and unwittingly became the first European to set foot on what we now call Canada.
 While there, Cartier was guided by the sons of Chief Donnacona to their canada (the Iroquoian word for village) thus leading Cartier and his men to believe the land was called Canada.

 The Fur Trade